Jingyi-Chen/cloud_parcel_mode/readme.md

 - temporary wrapper
 - call chem to set the aerosol chemistry properties
 - call aerospec to set aerosol size distribution
-- call vertvelo to set the vertical velocity (default 0)
+- call vertvelo to set the vertical velocity
 - call entrain to set the entrianment mixing properties (defaul entrainment rate is 0)
 - call dropspec to set the droplet size distribution
 - call cpm to calculate the deliquesce/efflorescence and condensation/evaporation